Aymanebelg/sharedlibraries/RabbitMqClient/README.md

 Sends a message to a specified RabbitMQ exchange and routing key.
 The apiKey and message content are included within the request object.

     import { createLogger } from 'dev.linkopus.logger'; // Ensure to import Logger
+    const publish = sendMessage(createLogger)

-    // Function call to send a message sendMessage(createLogger)(
+    // Function call to send a message publish(
-        'exchange',           // Exchange to publish the message 'routingKey',         // Routing key for the message { apikey: 'apiKey', data: 'Hello RabbitMQ!' }, // Request object with API key and message 'consumerApiKey'      // Consumer API key if needed );
+        'topic',           // Topic to publish the message 'data',         //  data for the message
+        'publisherApiKey', // Publisher API key to publish the message (Current MicroService's apiKey) );

 **consumeMessages function:**